pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * OpenPGP Compression Algorithms
 * OpenPGP Secret Key Encryption (S2K Usage Octet)
 * OpenPGP AEAD Algorithms

+These code points may be found in the following contexts:

+* key material packets
+* signature packets and subpackets
+* PKESK and SKESK packets
+* OPS packets
+* compressed data packets

 Special care should be taken when parsing the following signature subpackets, which consist of arrays/strings of code points in which unknown code points MUST be gracefully ignored.